-Bigfoot’s existence, aliens walking amongst us and all of the other crazy things we hear: hair extensions also have fell victim to myths about hair extensions.
+Along with Bigfoot's existence, aliens walking amongst us and all of the other crazy things we hear: hair extensions have also fell victim to myths about hair extensions.

-I am here to set some of the myths about hair extensions straight.
+I'm here to set some of the myths about hair extensions straight.
 We have all heard some of the facts and myths about hair extensions.
-Hair extensions are the go-to, the convenient, the versatile and the style that has women all over the world going crazy.
+Hair extensions are the go-to, the convenient, versatile, and the style that has women all over the world going crazy.
 To some, hair extensions may be a no-no, but for most of us, we LOVE our extensions.
 We love our extensions for many reasons, and we do not mind wearing them regardless of what the nay-sayers have to say.

 Then you have those who do their due diligence and are not afraid to pay for quality.
 Those who do not mind paying for quality will tell you that the myths they have heard or read have been false and haven't affected them.

 Let's take it back to school real quick; myths are defined as invented stories, ideas, or concepts.
 Myths about hair extensions have been around since the beginning.
 Take the following myths with a grain of salt because everyone's experience is not the same.

 Do note that myths about hair extensions have not stopped any business in this ever-growing industry.

 Myth # 1: Hair Extensions Damage Your Real Hair

 We have all heard this and ran for the hills, admit it it's ok.